cty41/unreal.lua/readme.md

 3.Q\_, examine an lua data to the log.txt, such as Q\_(\_G)

-4.you can change luacharacter.lua and luaprojectile.lua during running.
+4.you can change luacharacter.lua and luaprojectile.lua's function code during running.

 ## 创建步骤：